rest-for-physics/framework/doc/Chapters/4-the-rest-framework.md

 ### TRestEvent & TRestEventProcess : data and analysis

 TRestEventProcess is another important application class.
 It is a base class for all REST pre-defined processes.
-TRestEvent is directly inherted from TObject.
+TRestEvent is directly inherited from TObject.
 It is a base class for all REST pre-defined event types.

-Besides the functionality of reading configuration from file, TRestEventProcess defines extra interfaces for its inherted class to do the job.
+Besides the functionality of reading configuration from file, TRestEventProcess defines extra interfaces for its inherited class to do the job.
 The method InitProcess() and EndProcess() are used as preparation/completion steps before/after the process loop.
 The method ProcessEvent() is the main method of the loop.
 It receives an input TRestEvent and returns a new output TRestEvent.
-The input and output events are in concrete type inherted from TRestEvent.
+The input and output events are in concrete type inherited from TRestEvent.

 TRestEventProcess can also output analysis result to a tree.
 This kind of analysis result is called "observable".
 For example, TRestRawSignalAnalysisProcess will add a branch in the output tree called "BaseLineSigmaMean".